 Brain Injury Survivor Advocacy.
 Cara pursues an advocacy-based research agenda that has contributed to the development of noteworthy changes and advocacy initiatives for survivors of brain injury.
 She has served as co-principal investigator, with Dr. Cynthia O’Donoghue (Communication Sciences and Disorders), on studies that investigate barriers to accessing crisis intervention services, with focus on the experience of survivors with neurobehavioral presentations.
-Publication venues include Brain Injury, Journal of Head Trauma Rehabilitation, and NeuroRehabilitation..
-Cara currently serves as one of Commissioner Rothrock’s appointees to the Virginia Brain Injury Council and chairs the Science Advisory Committee for Brain Injury Connections of the Shenandoah Valley.
+Learn more about the Brain Injury Research Team (BIRT), co-founded by Meixner and O’Donoghue.
+Publication venues include Brain Injury, Journal of Head Trauma Rehabilitation, and NeuroRehabilitation.
+Cara currently serves as elected chairperson to the Virginia Brain Injury Council.

 Higher Education (Pedagogy and Change).
 Cara has presented and authored on topics related to pedagogy, leadership development, service-learning, and organizational change.
-Contributions include a study on faculty learning outcomes (Journal of Faculty Development), a co-authored chapter, Powerful Pedagogies, a mixed methods study on the experience of part-time faculty (College Teaching), and the newly released Reconceptualizing Faculty Development in Service-Learning/Community Engagement.
+Contributions include a study on faculty learning outcomes (Journal of Faculty Development); a co-authored chapter, Powerful Pedagogies; a mixed methods study on the experience of part-time faculty (College Teaching); empirical studies of Course Design Institutes (CDIs) (To Improve the Academy), and the acclaimed text Reconceptualizing Faculty Development in Service-Learning/Community Engagement.